-- Sorting recording pages: Print and laminate then use as a sorting board
+- Sort recording pages: Print and laminate then use as a sorting board

 Laminate the Letter Sort recording pages to use as letter sorting mats!

-If you do flexible seating or play games on the floor like we do, put the recording page on clipboards!
+If you use flexible seating or play games on the floor like we do, place the recording page on clipboards!

-Place each stew’s printables in a page protector or gallon baggie.
+Place each stew’s printable in a page protector or gallon baggie.
 Keep in an iris scrapbook tub or binder and use a literacy stew label for the front.

 - Stack the cookie trays in the center or when storing them with the magnets ON.
-They don’t stick together so the letter trays are always ready to go!
+Since the magnets don’t stick together, the letter trays are always ready to go!

 Here are the Literacy Stew supplies I suggest:

 - Cookie Pans >> from the Dollar Tree

 - Mini Magnet Letters >> sometimes you can find them in the Target Dollar Spot or at Dollar Tree